shamika/shamika.github.io/_posts/2014-10-17-Create-Custom-MCollective-Agent-Plugin.md

 <h3>Test it</h3>

-Let us check the doc of the plugins available in each node and see our newlly created plugin is available,
+Let us check the doc of the plugins available in each node and see our newlly created plugin is available.
+SSH to one of the nodes and execute,
+{% highlight ruby %}
 mco plugin doc
+{% endhighlight %}

 You will see it added in the "Agents" section.
 ![New agent listing](/images/posts/20141017/custom_agent.png)

 To see the documentation of our plugin,

+{% highlight ruby %}
 mco plugin doc agent/wso2server
+{% endhighlight %}

 You will see the definition of the plugin, actions, parameters which we difined in the DDL.